 Vitrified stoneware was produced in Frechen, just southwest of Cologne in the Rhine River valley from the early 1500s.
 In the 16th and 17th centuries, Frechen stoneware bottles and jugs were shipped in vast quantities from Cologne to Amsterdam and Dordrecht, and then to England.
 It is estimated that by 1600, at least 100,000 pieces of German stoneware were imported annually from Holland to Britain, when the population of London was only 200,000.

 Large quantities of Frechen brown salt glazed stoneware have been recovered from James Fort, and no two are exactly alike.
-Most are bottles in a form known as Bartmann, German for “bearded man,” which is also known by the mistaken moniker, Bellarmine, so-called for the Italian Cardinal Bellarmino, a high-ranking Catholic official who opposed Protestantism.
+Most recovered vessels are bottles known as Bartmann, which is German for “bearded man.”
+The form is also known by the moniker Bellarmine for the Italian cardinal Bellarmino, a high-ranking Catholic official who opposed Protestantism.
 These jugs were used for a variety of purposes, but primarily to hold and decant beer and wine.

 Fabric: The fabric is dense, hard, high-fired, and generally gray in appearance, although depending on kiln conditions, it is sometimes buff to pink colored.
 Numerous quartz inclusions are visible in the fabric under magnification.
 Interiors of these vessels are unglazed, glossy, and appear in a range of colors from buff to pink to gray.
 Thick, heavy horizontal potting rings are clearly evident on the interior walls, and the interior surfaces are bumpy from the quartz sand inclusions in the fabric.
 Also evident on the interiors is diagonal torqueing.
 Exterior bases typically display a series of graduated ovals, marks made by the wire used to remove the pottery from the potting wheel.